Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Security of Agent Skills

 \subsection{Toward a Governance Framework}

 The findings above---from prompt injection via trusted skill files~\cite{schmotz2025skillinjection} to the 26.1\% vulnerability rate across 42,447 community skills~\cite{liu2026skillswild} to confirmed malicious actors operating at scale~\cite{liu2026maliciousskills}---collectively demonstrate that the current implicit trust model is untenable.
-Yet no prior work has proposed an integrated governance architecture that accounts for the diversity of skill origins, the progressive disclosure attack surface unique to the SKILL.md format, and the need for runtime trust evolution.
+The governance problem is not only whether a skill is malicious at installation time, but also whether its declared purpose, embedded instructions, scripts, dependencies, and runtime behavior remain aligned as the environment changes.

 We propose a \textbf{Skill Trust and Lifecycle Governance Framework} (Figure~\ref{fig:trust}) that synthesizes insights from across this survey into a principled governance model.
+The figure's attack categories summarize the concrete families reported in the empirical studies, while the gates and tiers express a deployment policy for reducing their impact.
 The framework has three components:

 \textit{(1) Verification gates.} Four sequential gates (G1--G4) provide defense in depth.
 G1 applies static analysis---pattern matching and dependency scanning---to flag known vulnerability signatures.
 G2 uses LLM-based semantic classification to detect intent mismatches between a skill's declared purpose and its actual instructions, addressing the indirect prompt injection vectors identified by Schmotz \etal{}~\cite{schmotz2025skillinjection}.
 G3 executes the skill in a behavioral sandbox to detect side effects invisible to static analysis, motivated by the finding that confirmed malicious skills average 4.03 vulnerabilities spanning 3 kill-chain phases~\cite{liu2026maliciousskills}.
 G4 validates a proposed \textit{permission manifest}: a formal declaration of required capabilities (tools, file paths, network access) that is compared against observed behavior from G3.